 Angel investors fund people.
 So this section leads with the people, not the platform.

-10+ years in immigration · Founder of the IGH ecosystem
+Immigration attorney · Federal litigator · Founder of the IGH ecosystem

 Coordinates corporate-side relationships and partner outreach.
 Bridges talent and employer pipelines.